 Albacore tuna are metallic, dark blue on the back with dusky to silvery white coloration along the sides of the belly.
 They have exceptionally long pectoral fins, which are nearly half the length of their bodies.
 The edge of the tail fin is white.

 The International Commission for the Conservation of Atlantic Tunas (ICCAT) assesses the abundance of North Atlantic albacore and evaluates the sustainability of current and proposed harvest practices.
 They use the scientific information from these assessments to make management recommendations.
-ICCAT last assessed North Atlantic albacore in 2009 and plans to assess this stock again in 2013.
+ICCAT last assessed North Atlantic albacore in 2013.

-NOAA Fisheries scientists continue to research improvements in how they model changes in Atlantic albacore’s population and the impact of fishing on the resource.
+NOAA Fisheries scientists continue to research improvements in how they model changes in the Atlantic albacore tuna population and the impact of fishing on the resource.

 Harvesting Albacore Tuna